The last few weeks, have been incredible for me because I’ve been out of my comfort zone.

 An archetype becomes a shadow when we act out its negative characteristics; it’s called a shadow because we’re unaware of how it drives our behaviour.

-The shadow of this archetype sacrifices themselves for others but instead of doing it for the greater good, this does it to manipulate and control others, especially with money.
+The shadow of the money martyr archetype sacrifices themselves for others but instead of doing it for the greater good, this archetpe does it to manipulate and control others, especially with money.

 A classic example of this is mothers who sacrifice their happiness and dreams for their children and then turn around and remind the children all they’ve given up for them.